Puppet-Finland/puppet-puppetmaster/README.md

 Alternatively you can use installer's command-line parameters to define your answers.

+## Testing AWS AMI images created with packer

+We use [vagrant-aws](https://github.com/mitchellh/vagrant-aws) Vagrant plugin to ease testing of packer-generated puppetmaster AMI images.
+First you need to setup vagrant-aws as per documentation:

+    $ vagrant plugin install vagrant-aws
+    $ vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box

+Then make sure that the following standard AWS environment variables are set:

+* AWS_SECRET_ACCESS_KEY
+* AWS_ACCESS_KEY_ID

+Optionally you can also set

+* AWS_DEFAULT_REGION: define which region Vagrant creates the instance to

+There are a few non-standard environment variables you need to set as well:

+* AWS_AMI: the AMI ID that has puppetmaster-installer preconfigured
+* AWS_KEY_PAIR_NAME: the name of the SSH keypair at the AWS end
+* SSH_PRIVATE_KEY_PATH: path to the SSH private key matching the SSH keypair name, above

+Once all these are set, you can use create, connect to and destroy the AWS instances as needed:

+    $ vagrant up puppetserver-bionic-aws
+    $ vagrant ssh puppetserver-bionic-aws
+    $ vagrant destroy puppetserver-bionic-aws

 ## Creating deb/rpm packages

 Creating Debian and RPM packages is straightforward with the Debian 9 -based packager VM: